-(a) Degrees of evidence for carcinogenicity to humans and to experimental animals and supporting evidence
+(a) Degrees of evidence for carcinogenicity in humans and in experimental animals and supporting evidence

 It should be noted that these categories refer only to the strength of the evidence that these agents are carcinogenic and not to the extent of their carcinogenic activity (potency) nor to the mechanism involved.
 The classification of some agents may change as new information becomes available.